What is Housing Benefit and Council Tax Support?

 Council Tax Support is a discount that reduces the amount of Council Tax to help people on a low income to afford their Council Tax.

-The Council is responsible for working our how much Housing Benefit or Council Tax Support someone is entitled to.
+The Council is responsible for working out how much Housing Benefit or Council Tax Support someone is entitled to.
 There are very strict rules about entitlement.

-Yes - there is a benefits calculator available on our website which can give you an estimate of how much Housing Benefit you may be entitled to.
+See our benefits calculator for an estimate of how much Housing Benefit you may be entitled to.